 Insulated Rain Boots

-Rain boots manufacturers often include a model that has insulation underneath the tough, waterproof exterior, which can qualify as a winter boot.
+Rain boot manufacturers often include a model that has insulation underneath the tough, waterproof exterior, which can qualify as a winter boot.
 Options in this category excel in durability and waterproofness, making for great footwear at work and in wet, muddy environments.
-While these aren't comfy to walk long distances, they are easy to slip on and off, making them convenient for winter chores around the house for a quick shovel or to take out the trash.
+While these aren't comfy to walk long distances, they are easy to slip on and off, making them convenient for winter chores around the house, for a quick shovel or to take out the trash.

 Extreme Cold Boots